 Malibu is serenity defined.
 On one hand, you are literally standing on the edge of the world, where the water meets the land.
-And on the other, you’re surrounded by beautiful homes, delicious food, and a winding road that some how never gets old.
-It’s perfectly perfect and out of the way, so that when you do trek to Malibu you make it a ~thing.
+And on the other, you’re surrounded by beautiful homes and delicious food.
+Also, a winding road that some how never gets old.
+It’s perfectly perfect and out of the way, so that when you do trek for the perfect day in Malibu you make it a ~thing.
 You’re treating yourself and you best live it up.
 So see below my perfect day in that magical place (I will disclose here that I’m starting farther away and working my way back in to the city).

 Malibu beach fan favorites though include El Matador State Beach and Paradise Cove – both totally great spots.
 Between you and me, Malibu is home to the only beaches I actually go to in LA – they just do it for me!